 Running the Numbers on Payday Loans

-The average term for a payday loan lasts two weeks.
+The average term for a payday loan is two weeks.
 Finance charges are generally $15 to $30 for every $100, equaling an average APR (annual percentage rate) of 400 percent, according to the Consumer Financial Protection Bureau.
 By contrast, credit card APRs typically range from 12 to 30 percent, and that’s already considered high.

-When you face an emergency and need money in a hurry, but do not qualify for a low-cost personal loan, try one of these quick ideas instead so that you can avoid the debt trap of a payday loan:
+When you face an emergency and need money in a hurry, but don’t qualify for a low-cost personal loan, try one of these quick cash ideas instead.
+This way, you can avoid the debt trap of a payday loan.

 1. Sell Something

 Facebook Marketplace, Craigslist, garage sales, and now apps like Letgo can help you raise cash by selling the possessions in your home.
-Look through your closets, your garage, or your storage units and give your things a new home to resolve your cash crisis.
+Look through your closets, garage, or storage units, and give your things a new home to make some quick cash and resolve your crisis.

 2. Borrow From Yourself